keganXi/UK-Vehicle-Information/README.md

 # UK-Vehicle-Information
-Retrieving vehicle information with the UKVD API and for calculating vehicle Kerb Weight  againt an agents price per kg.
+Retrieving vehicle information with the UKVD API and for calculating vehicle Kerb Weight against an agents price per kg.